val-mon/double-pendulum/README.md

 # Double Pendulum Simulation
 A Julia simulation of a chaotic double pendulum system using Lagrangian mechanics and RK4 numerical integration.

-Initial parameters (angles, masses, lengths) are extracted from video analysis by tracking orange markers and fitting the simulation to observed motion.
+Initial parameters (angles, masses, velocities and lengths) are extracted from video analysis by tracking orange markers and fitting the simulation to observed motion.

 ## Project Structure
 ```
+│
 ├── bin/
 │   └── main.jl                 # entry point
 │